 Here then is what I call speaking with knowledge of the matter; and I say, since it is so, let us recognize every Christian in the unity of the body of which he is a member; but let us never recognize the division which is not according to the word, since, as you allow, the Bible recognized no other division than

-| He adds &#8220;and of time&#8221;; but we need not at present be occupied with this, unless it be to beg the reader to recollect the principles established in the last note.
+¦ He adds "and of time"; but we need not at present be occupied with this, unless it be to beg the reader to recollect the principles established in the last note.

-| Page 28.
+¦ Page 28.

-| Page 29.
+¦ Page 29.

-| Page 35.
+¦ Page 35.

 {161}